 To maximize even more everyday spending, you also get 6 percent back on select streaming services like Netflix and Hulu, plus 3 percent back on gas and transit.
-And that’s on top of the Limited Time Offer: Earn a $300 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months.
-Offer Expires 12/10/2020
+And that’s on top of the welcome offer: Earn a $300 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months.

 Wells Fargo Propel American Express® card

 - Earn 3X points on dining, gas station purchases, ridesharing, transit, flights, hotels, homestays including Airbnb, car rentals and popular streaming services, plus 1X points on other purchases

 - Earn 20,000 bonus points (worth $200) when you spend $1,000 on your card within three months of account opening